brooth/jeta-samples/hello-jeta/README.md

 }
 ```

-Finally, we can run `main` method of `SayHelloApp`.
+Finally, we can run `SayHelloApp`.
 In the console we'll see

 ```
 Hello, Jeta